 Stoozing is done by using your credit card to pay for whatever you need and then investing the same amount of money into an investment vehicle of your choice.
 This means that this strategy requires you to have high credit utilization, which is bad for your credit score.

-But the biggest downside to stoozing is the limited time frame in which the credit cards have 0% interest.
+However, the biggest downside to stoozing is the limited time frame in which credit cards have 0% interest.
 However, savvy investors have found a workaround for this.
-By transferring their credit card balance to a new 0% Intro APR Credit Card they can essentially extend the 0% interest timeframe indefinitely.
+By transferring their credit card balance to a new 0% Intro APR Credit Card, they can essentially extend the 0% interest timeframe indefinitely.

 After all, their application can be rejected, or they could run out of 0% Intro APR Credit Cards to apply for.
-If this happens, then they’ll end up with a massive balance that they have to pay interest on.
+If this happens, then they’ll end up with a massive balance on which they have to pay interest.

 BNPL Used for Carry Trade or Stoozing?